awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + `Creating an asynchronous publish/subscription web application that translates messages using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_sns_async>`_ - Discusses how to create a web MVC application that has subscription and publish functionality.
 In this tutorial, the Spring Framework is used with the AWS SDK for Java asynchronous client for Amazon Simple Notification Service (Amazon SNS).

-The following tutorials use the synchronous Java client to build sample relational & non relational database applications:
+The following tutorials use the synchronous Java client to build sample relational & and non-relational database applications:

 + `Creating your first AWS Java web application <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_first_project>`_ - Discusses using Amazon DynamoDB, Amazon Simple Notification Service (Amazon SNS), and AWS Elastic Beanstalk to create a web application.

 + `Creating a React and Spring REST application that queries Amazon Redshift data <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/CreatingSpringRedshiftRest>`_ - Discusses how to develop a Spring REST API that queries Amazon Redshift data.
-The Spring REST API uses the AWS SDK for Java (v2) to invoke AWS services and is used by a React application that displays the data.
+The Spring REST API uses the AWS SDK for Java to invoke AWS services and is used by a React application that displays the data.

 + `Creating a React and Spring REST application that queries Amazon Aurora Serverless data <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/Creating_Spring_RDS_%20Rest>`_ - Discusses how to develop a Spring REST API that queries Amazon Aurora Serverless data.
-The Spring REST API uses the AWS SDK for Java (v2) to invoke AWS services and is used by a React application that displays the data.
+The Spring REST API uses the AWS SDK for Java to invoke AWS services and is used by a React application that displays the data.

 + `Creating a React and Spring REST application that queries Amazon RDS for MySQL <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/Creating_rds_item_tracker>`_ - Discusses how to develop a Spring REST API that queries Amazon Relational Database Service (Amazon RDS) MySQL data.
 The Spring REST API uses the Java JDBC API to query MySQL data that is used by a React application that displays the data.

 + `Creating a React and Spring REST application that queries Amazon DynamoDB data <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_dynamodb_web_app>`_ - Discusses how to develop a Spring REST API that queries Amazon DynamoDB data.
-The Spring REST API uses the AWS SDK for Java (v2) to invoke AWS services and is used by a React application that displays the data.
+The Spring REST API uses the AWS SDK for Java to invoke AWS services and is used by a React application that displays the data.

-+ `Creating a Job Posting Site using Amazon Aurora and Amazon Translate <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/Creating_amazon_aurora_app>`_ - Discusses how to create a web MVC application that uses Amazon Aurora (for Amazon RDS), the Java JDBC API, and Amazon Translate to display job listing data.

-+ `Creating a Job Posting Site using Amazon Redshift and Amazon Translate <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_redshift_application>`_ - Discusses how to create a web MVC application that uses the Amazon Redshift Data API and Amazon Translate to display job listing data.

-+ `Creating_mongodb_item_tracker <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_mongoDB_app>`_ - Discusses using Amazon EC2 (which hosts a MongoDB instance) with Amazon Simple Email Service (Amazon SES) and AWS Elastic Beanstalk to create a web application that tracks work items.

 The following tutorials use the synchronous Java client to build sample applications:

 + `Creating a dynamic web application that analyzes photos using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_photo_analyzer_app>`_ - Discusses using the AWS SDK for Java and various AWS services, such as Amazon Rekognition, to analyze images.
 This web MVC applicatio analyzes many images and generate a report that breaks down each image into a series of labels.

 + `Creating a Spring Boot Application that has publish/subscription functionality <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_sns_sample_app>`_ - Discusses how to create a web MVC application that has subscription and publish functionality.
-In this tutorial, the application is created using the Spring Framework with the AWS SDK for Java V2 API for Amazon SNS.
+In this tutorial, the application is created using the Spring Framework with the AWS SDK for Java API for Amazon SNS.

 + `Creating an  Amazon Simple Queue Service message application <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_message_application>`_ - Discusses using the AWS SDK for Java and the Amazon Simple Queue Service (Amazon SQS) to create a basic messaging web application.

-+ `Building a Spring Boot web application that Streams Amazon S3 content over HTTP <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_spring_stream_app>`_ - Discusses how to create a web MVC application that streams Amazon S3 video content over HTTP.
++ `Building a Spring Boot web application that Streams Amazon S3 content over HTTP <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_spring_stream_app>`_ - Discusses how to create a web MVC application that streams Amazon Simple Storage Service (Amazon S3) video content over HTTP.
 The video is displayed in the application’s view.
 In this tutorial, the Spring Framework is used with the AWS SDK for Java API to create the application.

-+ `Creating AWS video analyzer applications using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/video_analyzer_application>`_ - Discusses using the AWS SDK for Java and various AWS services, such as the  Amazon Rekognition service, to analyze videos.
-The application analyzes a video located in an Amazon S3 bucket and generates and emails a report that breaks the video into a series of labels.

 + `Using Amazon Cognito to require a user to log into a web application <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_amazon_cognito_app>`_ - Discusses how to use Amazon Cognito to require a web MVC application to authenticate with users defined in an Amazon Cognito user pool.

-+ `Building an Amazon Lex Chatbot that handles multiple languages <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_lex_chatbot>`_ - Discusses how to create an Amazon Lex chatbot within a web application to engage your website visitors.
++ `Building an Amazon Lex chatbot that handles multiple languages <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_lex_chatbot>`_ - Discusses how to create an Amazon Lex chatbot within a web application to engage your website visitors.
 In addition, this chatbot supports multiple languages that lets users interact with the chatbot in the languages of their choice (for example, French).

-+ `Creating an AWS document analyzer application using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_document_analyzer>`_ - Discusses how to use Amazon Textract and Amazon S3 to analyze PDF document images.

-+ `Create an Amazon Personalize app with the AWS SDK for Java V2 <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_amazon_personalize_app>`_ - Discusses how to complete the Amazon Personalize workflow from start to finish with the AWS SDK for Java V2.
-The project trains two different models with the movie-lens dataset: one with the User-Personalization (`aws-user-personalization`) recipe for creating personalized recommendations for your users, and one with the item-to-item similarities (`aws-sims`) recipe to generate recommendations for items that are similar to a given item.
++ `Create an Amazon personalize app with the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_amazon_personalize_app>`_ - Discusses how to complete the Amazon personalize workflow from start to finish with the AWS SDK for Java.
+The project trains two different models with the movie-lens dataset: one with the user-personalization (`aws-user-personalization`) recipe for creating personalized recommendations for your users, and one with the item-to-item similarities (`aws-sims`) recipe to generate recommendations for items that are similar to a given item.

 The following tutorials are AWS Lambda use cases: